 Greenhouse gas (GHG) emissions were calculated for cultivation of winter wheat for ethanol production and winter rapeseed for biodiesel production under Danish conditions at the NUTS 2 level.
-The calculations were made to comply with the requirements outlined in the EU Directive 2009/28/EC from the European Parliament (2009).
-LCA methodology and interpretations of the EU Directive 2009/28/EC were generally used according to the report of Ahlgren et al. (2009) and according to an EU Pilot received in response to the first version of the present report (see Appendix 1)
+The calculations were made to comply with the requirements outlined in the EU Directive 2009/28/EC from the European Parliament (2009) but including updated data and assumptions for 2014-2015.
+LCA methodology and interpretations of the EU Directive 2009/28/EC were generally used according to the report of Ahlgren et al. (2009, 2011) and according to an EU Pilot received in response to the first version of the present report (see Appendix 1).

-The base scenario and assumptions made, resulted in the following emission estimates for biofuels for winter wheat and winter rapeseed.
+The base scenario and assumptions made, updated to the 2014-2015 situation, resulted in the following emission estimates for biofuels for winter wheat and winter rapeseed.

 Region Winter wheat (g CO {2eq} /MJ ethanol) Winter rapeseed (g CO {2eq} /MJ rapeseed methyl ester)

-Hovedstaden 23.0 24.9
+Hovedstaden 21.1 22.6

-Sjælland 20.1 23.7
+Sjælland 18.9 21.4

-Syddanmark 23.3 26.8
+Syddanmark 21.3 23.6

-Midtjylland 23.6 27.4
+Midtjylland 21.8 24.0

-Nordjylland 24.2 28.2
+Nordjylland 23.4 24.4

-Sensitivity analyses of the cropping systems showed that the final emission results depended to a large extent on the emission factors assumed for N2O emission from the soil.
-Thus, the uncertainty range reported for the IPCC N2O emission factors (IPCC, 2006) caused the final emission results in all Regions (on average) to vary between 14 and 47 g CO{2eq}/MJ ethanol for winter wheat and between 17 and 53 g CO{2eq}/MJ RME for winter rapeseed.
+Sensitivity analyses of the cropping systems showed that the final emission results depended to a large extent on the direct (and indirect) emission factors assumed for N2O emission from the soil.
+Thus, the uncertainty range reported for the IPCC N2O emission factors (IPCC, 2006) caused the final emission results in the five Regions to vary between 11 and 49 g CO{2eq}/MJ ethanol for winter wheat and between 13 and 51 g CO{2eq}/MJ rapeseed methyl ester (RME) for winter rapeseed.

-Likewise, the assumptions made for GHG emissions associated with production of N fertilizer had a major impact on the final emission results.
-Thus, production of mineral fertilizers using best available technology (with catalytic removal of N_2O) has the potential to reduce the emission result as compared to N production at older European facilities.
+Likewise, the assumptions made for GHG emissions associated with production of N fertilizer had pronounced impact on the final emission results.
+Thus, production of mineral fertilizers using best available technology (with catalytic removal of N_2O) or novel processes may have the potential to further reduce the emission results.

-The emissions calculated for the present base scenarios were generally equal to or lower than the emissions stated as disaggregated default values for cultivation in the Directive 2009/28/EC.
-Only the emission result for ethanol from winter wheat in Region Syddanmark, Midtjylland and Nordjylland were slightly higher (1 to 5%) than the default values.
+The emissions calculated for the present base scenarios were similar to or lower than the emissions stated as disaggregated default values for cultivation in the Directive 2009/28/EC, i.e., 23 g CO{2eq}/MJ ethanol for winter wheat and 29 g CO{2eq}/MJ RME for winter rapeseed; the emissions calculated were 5-18% lower for winter wheat (except for Region Nordjylland; 2% higher) and 16-26% lower for winter rapeseed.